 20. Water Filters

-Water filters are great for keeping metals and other minerals that you don’t want in your drinking water.
+Water filters are great for keeping metals and other minerals that you don’t want in your drinking water, as mentioned above.
+I highly recommend a Big Berkey, but a cheaper way for filtering water is a Brita Water Filter.

 22. Dental Health Items